Skip to content

 What Causes Cold Sores on Your Face?

 Never fun, cold sores are the easiest to spot on this list.
 Most common around the lips, they can also appear on the cheeks or under the nose.
 They start as a tingling sensation under the skin, with a small bump.
 The bump bursts and lets out a little liquid (ah), and then this turns into an open sore on the skin.
+While anyone can get a cold sore from sharing drinks, they are also genetically linked.

 Treatment for Cold Sores: